This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Discovery of Osteopontin and Other Research

-Another area of research that Dr. Pass has conducted and contributed to is the use of adjuvant immunochemotherapy after surgery to remove tumors.
-He has also made research into mesothelioma easier for other scientists by helping to organize tissue archives.
-This cancer is rare, so finding tissue to work with in research studies was difficult before Dr. Pass and others began to collect and archive them.
+Another area of research that Dr. Pass contributed to is the use of adjuvant immunochemotherapy after surgery to remove tumors.
+He also helped organize tissue archives, making mesothelioma research easier for other scientists.
+Since this cancer is rare, finding tissue for research studies was difficult before these special archives.

-Dr. Pass’s research has also included clinical trials with patients with mesothelioma and other thoracic cancers, including non-small cell lung cancer.
-He has worked on research using novel chemotherapy drugs, new surgical procedures for mesothelioma, genetic studies, and various types of radiation therapy and multimodal treatments.
+Dr. Pass’s research has also included clinical trials with patients suffering from mesothelioma and non-small cell lung cancer.
+He has researched novel chemotherapy drugs, new surgical procedures for mesothelioma, genetic studies, various types of radiation therapy, and multi-modal treatments.

 Awards and Organizations

-Over several decades of his distinguished career, Dr. Harvey Pass has worked hard to advance knowledge and treatment for mesothelioma and lung cancer and this has earned him membership in prestigious organizations as well as many honors and awards.
-He has been named one of America’s top doctors and top cancer doctors by several organizations for several years in a row beginning in 2002.
-He is also a member of the American Association for Thoracic Surgery, the Cardiothoracic Surgery Network, the General Thoracic Surgical Club, and the Society of Thoracic Surgeons and is a fellow of the American College of Surgeons.
+Dr. Pass is also a member of the American Association for Thoracic Surgery, the Cardiothoracic Surgery Network, the General Thoracic Surgical Club, and the Society of Thoracic Surgeons.
+He is also a fellow of the American College of Surgeons.